“‘Yo, B let’s hang out and get cheese fries tonight. Group date.’

 NOTE: The term “transracial” is a term that was used to describe interracial adoptions pre-2000.
 While the term “transracial” is still used interchangeably with interracial, it is important to clarify it does not mean changing skin colors.

 This story was submitted to Love What Matters by Bonita Croyle.
-You can follow her journey on Instagram and her website.
+You can follow her journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

 Read more beautiful stories of unique relationships: